cash2one/VideoTranscoding-Backend/README.md

 4. Now you can import the project on your ide and start SpringBoot Application or develop the project after change on the application.properties (src/main/resources) the user and password for your mysql configuration.

-The project is finished and ready to deliver to my tutor
+The project is finished and ready to deliver to my tutor.

 ## Screenshots:
 <p align="center">